elithrar/elithrar.github.io/docs/desktop-design.md

 ## Current direction: NeXTSTEP over greyUI

 The [NeXTSTEP design system](nextstep/design-system.md), written before the skin implementation, is now the visual specification.
-Its [36-image primary-source corpus](nextstep/README.md) includes original NeXTSTEP 3.3 workspace captures, application windows, menus and control-state illustrations, with exact provenance and checksums.
+Its [40-image corpus](nextstep/README.md) combines 36 original-manual illustrations with four user-supplied color screenshots.
+The latter now govern appearance; the manual governs anatomy and behavior.
+The first revision incorrectly used grayscale manual figures as the color target.
 The earlier Windows 3.11 study is historical context.

 WorkbenchOS supplies the independent-window model; actual greyUI Window, Button, Input, Collapsible and Layer primitives supply the component foundation. `desktop/nextstep-theme.css` owns shared tokens and component chrome; `desktop/desktop.css` owns geometry, compact layout and reader typography.
 The [current review record](nextstep/review.md) maps findings back to corpus IDs and distinguishes verified behavior from the blocked browser review.